 - American Heart Association Healthcare Quality Network: A Culture of Resuscitation Excellence: As champions for continuous improvement in resuscitation education, these organizations and instructors drive a “Culture of Resuscitation Excellence” anchored in the adoption of comprehensive and measurable quality solutions to improve survival from cardiac arrest.
 The AHA invites healthcare instructors, faculty, and coordinators to come learn about new AHA healthcare instructor roles and the important connection between resuscitation education and quality improvement initiatives to improve outcomes from out-of-hospital cardiac arrest (OHCA) and in-hospital cardiac arrest (IHCA).

 - American Red Cross First Aid/CPR/AED Instructor Bridging and Skills Boost: Join the American Red Cross for an in-person bridging class to ensure you are certified to deliver the new and exciting FirstAid/CPR/AED portfolio of classes.
 This in-person session is open to current American Heart Association and ASHI instructors and training center faculty.
 In addition, the Red Cross will offer optional, in-person skill boost instructor classes for instructors who wish to teach the following new American Red Cross skill boosts: Life-Threatening Bleeding and Tourniquet Application, Head, Neck, Muscle, Bone and Joint Injuries and Splinting.
+The American Red Cross is covering all costs for every attendee accepted.

 Learn from and connect with a dynamic line-up of leaders in resuscitation, education and implementation.
 Get American Heart Association and American Red Cross updates, as well as the latest science, training and community response to help attendees individually contribute to a shared goal: save more lives.